 Dr. Aydin, while a clinical assistant professor of physical medicine and rehabilitation at Hofstra –Northwell Health School of Medicine, also works closely with the resident and medical students.

 He has written several book chapters and peer-reviewed journal articles on pain management.
 He has published journal articles on sacroiliac joint dysfunction, phantom pain, and radiculopathy, as well as book chapters on the treatment of sacroiliac joint dysfunction, interventional pain techniques/injections, regenerative medicine treatments, and core strengthening in athletes.
 He is also PMR section editor for the Pain Physician Journal.

-He is an active member of the American Society of Interventional Pain Physicians, American Association of PMR.
-He participates on the board for ASIPP, as well as a faculty member for ASIPP’s Interventional Pain Management, Vertebral Augmentation, and Regenerative Medicine courses.
+He is an active member of the American Society of Interventional Pain Physicians, American Association of PM&R, and serves on the board for ASIPP.

 For his commitment to treating patients, teaching, and research he was given the Teacher of the Year Award in 2014, for the Hofstra North Shore-LIJ Medical School He has also been awarded the Gold Humanism Honors Award, the University of Michigan’s “Make a Difference Award,”and“The Outstanding Male Senior Award” at Cook College –Rutgers University, for his commitment to community service and patient care.

 Dr. Aydin has been recognized for his patient care and practice on the New York Times Magazine’s “Super Doctors” for the last three years.

 Previous Neurovations Presentations

 2017 Napa Pain Conference